Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

    ./deploy.ps1 -aadConfig aad.json
    ```

+If you need additional reply URLs, you may add them manually as this does not require AAD admin rights.

 ### Missing Script dependencies

 On **Windows**, the script uses Powershell, which comes with Windows.
 The deploy batch file uses it to install all required modules.